Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 • The Squid UI is unbelievably lacking.

 Squid makes me sad.
-I don’t get sad, but Squid makes me sad with its promise and ultimate letdown.
-I’ve now obliterated Squid and restored the router from the rsync backup I made earlier.
-Here is a handy little script to show a diff of what has been added by Squid and related packages.
+I don’t get sad often, but Squid makes me sad with its promise and ultimate letdown.
+I’ve obliterated Squid and restored the router from the rsync backup I made earlier.
+Below is a handy script that shows a diff of what Squid and related packages added.

 Rsync Diff of Changes